Dotunbey/airflow-ml-project/README.md

 * Implement **Hyperparameter Tuning** using Optuna.
 * Deploy model as a REST API using **FastAPI**.
-* Add **Sentiment Analysis** from financial news to improve accuracy on volatile stocks like TSLA.
+* Add **Sentiment Analysis** from financial news to improve the accuracy on volatile stocks like TSLA.

 ---